ryanyangwang/polarization_abm/README.md

 If you use these materials, please cite the paper as:

 [Gil de Zúñiga, H., Wang, R. Y. & Cheng, Z.].
 (2025).
 Selective Exposure to News, Homogeneous Political Discussion Networks, and Affective Political Polarization: A Agent-Based Modeling of Minimal Versus Strong Communication Effects.
-[Social Science Computer Review].
+Social Science Computer Review.

 ---

 ## Contact

 For questions or feedback of the model, please contact:
-**[Ryan Y. Wang]** – [ryan.wang@lsu.edu]
-[Louisiana State University, United States]
+**Ryan Y. Wang**: ryan.wang@lsu.edu, Louisiana State University, United States

 ---